Michonne: Season 2

 Michonne makes her first appearance as a hooded figure near the end of the second-season finale, "Beside the Dying Fire" (though at the time Danai Gurira had not been cast for this role), wherein she saves Andrea from a walker by decapitating it with her katana, which features a triquetra on the inner crossguard.
 As in the comics, she is accompanied by two chained walkers, side by side with their arms and lower jaws removed to prevent them from attacking.
 In removing their ability to eat, Michonne effectively tamed these walkers.
 Michonne has demonstrated economic uses for her pet walkers, such as using them as human pack mules by loading supplies onto their backs as well as a camouflage/repellent, as their presence and scent fools other walkers into thinking those accompanying them are also walkers.
-Michonne later decapitates the walkers shortly before she and Andrea are discovered by Merle.